parsaeisa/TOSHVEC/README.md

 **V**ehicular **E**dge **C**omputing Networks
 Based on Trajectory Prediction

-This is a solution finding dqn agent in a edge computing problem .
+This is a solution finding dqn agent in an edge computing problem .

 Vehicles should decide what to do with their tasks .
 They have three options :
 * Process it locally
 * Offload it to one of mission vehicles
 * Offload it to the cloud

-This projects considers lot of parameters like :
+This project considers lot of parameters like :
 * Delay
 * Energy consumption
 * Network bandwidth